rebelsky/sams-assorted-musings-reflections/bad-software-2018-03-04.md

 [4] I used one of the old systems today.
 It turns out that I was wrong.
 Those systems also require a complex sequence.
 First you tap the screen to get out of sleep mode.
 Then you click the system you want.
-Then ....
+Then a new screen shows up that says "Please wait while the system starts up."
+You can click *anywhere* on it.
+That's still significantly better than having to click a "Close" box repeatedly.

 [5] Well, the A/V Center, but they are part of ITS.